Shōzō Tanaka: Philosophy

 Tanaka was a leader in a larger movement re-conceptualizing nature during the Meiji period.
 His activism associated with the Ashio Copper Mine touches on the Freedom and People's Rights Movement's ideologies of Natural Rights and Utilitarianism, ultimately leading to the development of environmental politics in Japan.

 Tanaka’s political activism against the 1896 River Law led to the development of his ecological philosophy and terminology; poison (Doku) and flow (Nagare).
 This philosophy is described by Robert Stolz as an "...ecological theory of society based on the twin processes of nature..."
-In relation to the 1896 River Law, which sought to remake the Kanto Plain, Doku represented the unnatural damming of the river and the inevitable build up poisons in the watershed, while Nagare represented the natural way of things.
+In relation to the 1896 River Law, which sought to remake the Kanto Plain, Doku represented the unnatural damming of the river and the inevitable build-up of poisons in the watershed, while Nagare represented the natural way of things.
 Through his ideas on river flow, Tanaka predicted real engineering problems the dam would face.
 Tanaka believed his philosophy to be applicable, not only to nature, but to social and political situations as well.

 Tanaka further developed his environmental philosophy upon moving to Yanaka, where he pioneered the philosophy of Yanakagaku (Yanaka studies).
 "Yanakagaku was meant to be a method of living in harmony with nature’s flows."
 According to Yanakagaku thought, the Japanese state's construction of dams and sluices inhibits the natural flow of the river, thereby increasing Doku.
 He studied ecology with the Tochigi water control research group by walking and surveying the river catchment.
 He died on tour of this practice.